The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-and credentials are way less important and back then you know let's say you were a student in the eighties and you wanted to work in film someday well when you were in school you really had no shot you could go be an intern somewhere maybe hold up you know you're holding the lamp you know in the in the back and you're holding the light and that's like all you would be qualified to do today let's say you wanna be good at creating films or content or music or whatever you could literally be publishing on youtube on tiktok on instagram on spotify you can be publishing everywhere and actually like you could be in the market you can be the day
+**And credentials are way less important.** Back then, let's say you were a student in the 1980s and you wanted to work in film someday.
+When you were in school you really had no shot.
+You could go be an intern somewhere—maybe hold up, you're holding the lamp in the back and you're holding the light—and that's like all you would be qualified to do.
+Today, let's say you want to be good at creating films, or content, or music, or whatever.
+You could literally be publishing on **YouTube**, on **TikTok**, on **Instagram**, on **Spotify**.
+You can be publishing everywhere, and actually, you could be in the market; you can be the day.

 Sam Parr